 David Bowie.
 Whether you own every single album he's released or you only know of him through his variousmemeticmutations, his influence on rock music and pop culture is undeniable.
 Who else can record a canon of glam rock albums, a Philly soul album, a new wave album, two electronica albums, and alternative rock albums while making them all sound awesome?
 Add in his commanding stage presence, ever-changing yet incredibly attractive features for the ladies (and gents), a gorgeous singing voice, and an ear for musicians and you've got someone who can truly be called a rock god.

-I would also argue that his music video canon rivals, if not surpasses, that of Michael Jackson — richer, bolder, sexier, funnier, and full of concept and storytelling surprises.
-And let's not forget he's no slouch as an actor, either; he's got quite the One-Scene Wonder reputation, and when you see his leading roles... (swoon)
+Also, his music video canon surpasses that of Michael Jackson — richer, bolder, sexier, funnier, and still full of concept and storytelling surprises (check out those wild and wooly Next Day clips).
+He's no slouch as an actor, either; he's got quite the One-Scene Wonder reputation, and when you see his leading roles... (swoon)

 Between The Buried And Me are one of the most delightfully schitzophrenic bands ever, touching on more styles of music in one album than most bands do in their career and doing every single one well.
 Not to mention the spine-tingling climaxes to a lot of their longer songs.